offsoc/forgejo/options/setting/config-cheat-sheet.md

   Render soft line breaks as hard line breaks, which means a single newline character between paragraphs will cause a line break and adding trailing whitespace to paragraphs is not necessary to force a line break.
-  Render soft line breaks as hard line breaks for comments:
+  Render soft line breaks as hard line breaks for comments.:
   ```ini
   ENABLE_HARD_LINE_BREAK_IN_COMMENTS = true
   ```